 Potato Products and Sizes

 The major advantage of plantlets is that they are established in the lab from a disease free source and are therefore as clean a product as I can produce.
 They also allow me to continuously offer varieties even when I am not growing them in the field.
 Disadvantages include the expense and the fact that it takes extra work and care on your part to transplant them to pots and get them established before planting them out.
-Beginning in 2021, I only offer potato varieties as plantlets because I consider the risk of transmitting diseases on tubers to be unacceptably high.
+If you have a choice between plantlets and tubers and you plan to grow and save your own seed tubers for many years, I recommend starting from plantlets.